Managed MachineSets for Cloudscale Provider

 Option 1: Manage worker nodes

-This allows us to have the required customer requested AutoScale feature and helps us by being able to easily replace failing worker nodes.
+This allows us to implement the required customer-requested AutoScale feature and helps us easily replace failing worker nodes.
 It doesn’t help us with replacing other node types, such as infra nodes.

 Option 2: Manage all nodes except control plane nodes

 We manage all nodes except the control plane nodes with the Machine-API provider.
-After installing the control-plane nodes, the worker nodes, infra nodes and any additional nodes (for example, storage nodes) are scaled up from a MachineSet.
+After installing the control-plane nodes, the worker nodes, infra nodes, and any additional nodes (such as storage nodes) are scaled up using a MachineSet.

-This allows us to have the required customer requested AutoScale feature and helps us by being able to easily replace failing nodes.
+This allows us to implement the required customer-requested AutoScale feature and helps us easily replace failing nodes.

 Control plane nodes aren’t managed by the Machine-API provider because they aren’t expected to be replaced often.
-Control plane nodes need some configuration in the VSHN DNS zone and can’t be that easily replaced anyways.
-There is no easy and intuitive way to bootstrap the control plane nodes with the Machine-API provider since the provider itself is running on the control plane nodes.
+Control plane nodes require configuration in the VSHN DNS zone and can’t be easily replaced anyway.
+There is no easy, intuitive way to bootstrap the control plane nodes with the Machine-API provider, since the provider itself runs on those nodes.

-Some caution has to be taken to follow correct node replacement procedures such as updating the router back end configuration for infra nodes or rebalancing the storage nodes.
+Some caution is required when following the correct node replacement procedures, such as updating the router back-end configuration for infra nodes or rebalancing storage nodes.

-Router back end configuration will need to be automated, independently of this issue, as soon as we rollout the new cloudscale load balancers.
+The router back-end configuration will need to be automated, regardless of this issue, as soon as we roll out the new cloudscale load balancers.

 Option 3: Manage all nodes

 We manage all nodes with the Machine-API provider.
-The control plane nodes are managed by the Machine-API provider as well.
+The control plane nodes are also managed by the Machine-API provider.
 We find a way to run the provider on the bootstrap nodes or on the engineer’s device.

-This allows us to have the required customer requested AutoScale feature and helps us by being able to easily replace failing nodes.
+This allows us to implement the required customer-requested AutoScale feature and helps us easily replace failing nodes.

 Replacing control plane nodes has been tested and just works, thanks to PodDisruptionBudgets in the OpenShift 4 distribution.
-Some caution has to be taken to update internal VSHN DNS zone configuration to the new control plane nodes.
+Some caution is required when updating the internal VSHN DNS zone configuration to reflect the new control plane nodes.

-We most likely can replace the DNS zone configuration after we introduced the new cloudscale load balancers.
+We most likely can replace the DNS zone configuration after we introduce the new cloudscale load balancers.

 Rationale

-We decided to go with option 2 because it allows us to have the required customer requested AutoScale feature and helps us by being able to easily replace most types of failing nodes.
-Since the provider is fairly new we want to start with a smaller scope and expand it later on.
+We decided to go with option 2 because it provides the required customer-requested AutoScale feature and allows us to easily replace most types of failing nodes.
+Since the provider is fairly new, we want to start with a smaller scope and expand it later on.
 Setting up control plane nodes with a provider isn’t straightforward.
-With the introduction of the new cloudscale load balancers we might revisit this decision.
+With the introduction of the new cloudscale load balancers, we might revisit this decision.